rockettheme/docs/Docs/magento/start/install_magento.md

 Its a good idea to set a secret word at this point to have a custom admin path.
 Be sure to remember this as you will need it to log in to your site instead of using the typical path of **www.(your site name).com/admin**.

 >> Note: Magento does not support self-signed SSL certificates.
-If you intend to use SSL for administrative access, you'll need a third-party signed SSL certificate.
+If you intend to use SSL for administrative access, you will need a third-party signed SSL certificate.
 This is an optional feature.

 The final area of this page is the **Session Storage Options** which determines where session data will be saved.
 You can choose either the **File System** or the **Database**.